Independence numbers of Johnson-type graphs: Examples

-\begin{proof} Fix an ordering of the places.
-For the first bound we take all the vertices with at most $(|t| - 1) / 2$ negative entries on each support.
-In the case of even $t$ we also take all the vertices with `-1` on the last support's place and at most $|t|/2 - 1$ negative signs on other places for each support.
+Now we deal with the case of even $t$.
+Fix an ordering of the coordinates.
+For every $k$-set $f$ add to $I_{even}$ all the vertices with at most $|t|/2 - 1$ negative entries on $f$ and all the vertices with $-1$ on the last coordinate of $f$ and exactly $|t|/2 - 1$ other coordinates.
+Then each $k$-set is the support of exactly